rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 #### Darwinism

--   We are animals
+-   We are animals.
--   We are from a lineage
+-   We are from a lineage.
+-   We are all related.
+-   We are evolved.
--   We are evolved
+-   We are complex.
 -   Andrews on Terrence Deacon's hierarchic transitions [^Andrews2018]
 -   [Drew Berry: Animations of unseeable biology](https://www.youtube.com/watch?v=WFCvkkDSfIU)
--   We are all related

 ![[Blood by David S. Goodsell (2000)](http://mgl.scripps.edu/people/goodsell/illustration/public).](img/Goodsell-blood.jpg){#fig:Goodsell-blood}